Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: Introduction

 The phase spiral is thought to be a response of the Galactic disc to a perturbation that pushed it out of equilibrium.
 This response, over time, winds up in the $Z$-$V_Z$~plane into a spiral due to phase-mixing.
 In this simple picture, the time since the perturbation determines how wound the phase spiral has become, while any variation with Galactic azimuth, such as a rotation of the phase spiral in the $Z$-$V_Z$~plane, corresponds to a difference in the initial perturbation felt by stars at different azimuths. \cite{wang_galactic_2019} looked at the phase spiral at different Galactic azimuths and found that the amplitude of the spiral pattern changes. \cite{widmark_weighing_2022} show that the orientation of the phase spiral changes with Galactic azimuth and that the difference across $180^\circ$ of the Galactic azimuth in a heliocentric system will be about $140^\circ$.
-They show a very slight positive change in angle with radial distance, but only in cells they have marked as less reliable (see \citealt{widmark_mapping_2022}, Figs. D.1 and D.2 for details). \cite{bland-hawthorn_galactic_2021} show the rotation of the phase spiral at different galactic azimuths in their N-body simulation of the effects of the passage of the Sagittarius dwarf galaxy on the disc.
-The rotation of the phase spiral is an important part of any attempt at modelling it directly, and an important property to capture in any simulation because it is tied to the potential of the disc.
+They show a very slight positive change in angle with radial distance, but only in cells they have marked as less reliable (see \citealt{widmark_mapping_2022}, Figs. D.1 and D.2 for details). \cite{bland-hawthorn_galactic_2021} show the rotation of the phase spiral at different Galactic azimuths in their N-body simulation of the effects of the passage of the Sagittarius dwarf galaxy on the Galactic disc. \cite{darragh-ford_$textttescargot$_2023} show the rotation of the phase spiral at different Galactic azimuths and angular momenta in their model.
+The rotation of the phase spiral is an important part of any attempt at modelling it directly, and an important property to capture in any simulation because it is tied to the potential of the Galactic disc.
 In this study, we will present measurements of the propagation of the rotation angle of the phase spiral.